All written content on this blog has been thought out, written, and reviewed by a human being

 While I generally try to create my own illustrations (screenshots, montages of software logos I’m testing, homemade diagrams, sometimes even my own drawings), I have occasionally used GenAI tools to generate illustration images to save time.

-Aware of the ethical issues towards artists, I commit to restricting this use to a minimum in the future.
+Aware of the ethical issues towards artists, I commit to restricting this use to a minimum (ideally never) in the future.

 Are LLMs / GenAI tools bad?